 |· Meta Learning||Sensor Data|

-The organizers will also provide a new challenging competition, namely Few-Shot Verb Image Classification with images of 1,500 verb concepts.
+and the other combinations of learning frameworks and tasks.
+The organizers will also provide a new challenging dataset, namely Few-Shot Verb Image Dataset with images of 1,500 verb concepts.
 This is a part of the Large-Scale Few-Shot Learning Challenge to create a large-scale platform for benchmarking few-shot, one-shot, and zero-shot learning algorithms.
-Papers on this topic are also acceptable through the regular review process.
+Papers using this dataset are also acceptable through the regular review process (This is optional).

 We invite original research papers and extended abstracts.
 All submissions should be anonymized, formatted according to the template of ICCV 2019.